robertmuth/Cwerg/Docs/ast.md

     if `label` is non-empty, nested break/continue statements can target this `block`.

-Creates a new scope

 Fields:
 * label [STR]: block  name (if not empty)
-* body [LIST]: statement list and/or comments
+* body [LIST]: new scope: statement list and/or comments

 ### StmtBreak (break)
 Break statement